How Maui Nui Venison Built a Customer Drop-off Agent That Became Its #1 Performing Klaviyo Flow

 Rather than pushing a static list or tag, Polar sends a custom Klaviyo event (“Customer Drop Off”) for each qualifying customer.
 This was a deliberate choice: events trigger flows, and flows give Taylor full control over the messaging, timing, and segmentation logic inside Klaviyo without needing to touch the underlying data.

-A daily Snowflake task runs the query, compares results against what's already been synced, and pushes only new records to Klaviyo.
+The agent runs daily via a Snowflake task, diffs against previously synced records, and pushes only new ‘Customer Drop Off’ events to Klaviyo.
 To handle re-engagement cycles, each event uses a unique ID of customer ID + current month.
 If a customer is saved by CS in January but drops off again in March, the system catches them again.

 “So basically there’s nothing that needs to be done on our end in Klaviyo to make sure someone gets filtered in whenever they are eligible - that will happen automatically in the data that Polar provides.”